thinkshout/thinkshout/blog/_posts/2017-01-16-using-google-docs-and-migrate-to-populate-your-drupal-site-part-2.md

 Sad fact #2: Sheet order matters (right now)

-Maintaining the order of sheets isn’t top on everyone’s minds as they’re making changes to a spreadsheet.
-Migrate Google Sheets asks for each sheet based on tab order, especially when duplicating tabs.
+Maintaining the order of sheets isn’t top on everyone’s minds as they’re making changes to a spreadsheet, especially when duplicating tabs.
+Migrate Google Sheets asks for each sheet based on tab order.
 If I make a copy of the Page tab, the Game tab is now the fourth tab instead of the third tab.

 ![Copy of page](/assets/images/blog/google-sheets-migrate-7.png)